'Maine's Most Enchanting Playhouse'

 The theatre was the vision of opera singer Enrica

 Clay-Dillon.
 It was designed by Harrison G. Wiseman,

 a famous theatre architect of the day who was

 instructed to “Create the most acoustically and technically perfect theatre possible”.

 Constructed of rose hemlock, in the Adirondack Style,

 the 300 seat theatre was considered as fine as

-is operated as a non-profit organization and presents an diverse schedule of performances and events, both musical and theatrical.
+Now listed on the National Registry of Historic Places, the theatre is operated as a non-profit organization and presents a diverse schedule of performances and events, both musical and theatrical, every summer.

 Thank you to all who attend, support, volunteer and give of their artistic talent to make this

 We greatly look forward to welcoming you in 2021.